mydaisy2/RAVN/docs/source/index.rst

 RAVN: Easy to Develop Drone Platform
 ====================================

+Note: RAVN is currently in beta and only has functions working.
+The IDE has not been released yet.

 RAVN is the next generation of drone developer platform, provides developers with an abstract way to easily control a drone.
 A drone can be a quadrotor, airplane, car, or even boats.